THE ERROR OF LIFTING WORDS, PHRASES, OR VERSES OUT OF THEIR CONTEXTS

 So it is with that same blindness that christians see the words “first day of the week” in two passages of scripture, lift them out of their contexts, and ignorantly state that the New Testament believers had “church” on Sundays.
 Such a teaching is blatantly false.
 Neither of those passages that mention the “first day of the week,” in regard to believers doing something, has anything to do with the weekly assembling of the ekklesia.

 The New Testament believers did not go to “church,” and neither did they attend synagogues.
 The apostles and their followers did sometimes go to synagogues to preach the Gospel of Yahoshua to the lost physical Jews there.
-But, when they met with one another as the ekklesia, it was in their homes on the Sabbath.
+But, when they met with one another as the ekklesia, it was generally in their homes, and it was on the Sabbath.

 The sad tendency among christians is to lift things out of the scriptures blindly, and then state that the scriptures teach things that are blatant falsehoods.
 If what you contend about a word, a phrase, or a verse does not comport with the entire context of the passage, and with the entirety of scripture, then you are using it falsely, and teaching error.
 That is largely how christianity, the counterfeit of the true faith, has flourished—scriptural laziness.